SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-2.md

 When You write some code, it's usually a good habit to test it.
 After all, *how do you know if the code working correctly?*
 You run it, and see if it does what it's supposed to.
-The simplest way of doing that is writinghttps://itsfoss.community/t/stop-cat-abuse-sorry-if-it-is-old/8923 some small programs that use the code in question in various ways, and check if the outputs of this code are correct.
+The simplest way of doing that is writing some small programs that use the code in question in various ways, and check if the outputs of this code are correct.
-For example, let's assume you've written a function that calculates the amount of damage an attack does in a RPG game.
+For example, let's assume you've written a function that calculates the amount of damage an attack does in an RPG game.
 To test it, You can create some attack scenarios with various items, statistics, and whatever else can influence damage.
 Then, calculate the results manually beforehand, and write the code that will perform those calculations using that function and verify if they match your calculations.
 Tests that verify those small pieces of code, like functions or classes, are usually called **unit tests**.